wesketchum/dqm/docs/README.md

 debugging purposes) set this variable to `"debug"`.
 If you have a folder called `Hist` from where you are running `daq_application` or `nanorc` it will dump the information there.

+## Using the hdf5 to raw event display
+The hdf5 to raw event display is an application included in the dqm.
+It uses an independent data reading and transformation approach, as well than an other kafka topic than the rest of DQM services.

+Parameters are the following:

+broker, default value "188.185.122.48:9092", Kafka Broker adress topic, default value "dunedqm-incomingadcfrequency", Kafka topic source, default value "defaultSource", Data source name rcemap, default value "/config/protoDUNETPCChannelMap_RCE_v4.txt", RCE channels map location felixmap, default value "/config/protoDUNETPCChannelMap_FELIX_v4.txt", FELIX channels map location folder, default value "/eos/home-y/yadonon/TriggerRecords/", Folder containing the records interval, default value "100", Sampling interval of the WIB frames

+The applciation parses the folder containing the hdf5 files continuously and sends each new one to the display.